ministryofjustice/justice-gov-uk/.github/pages/editing/pages.md

 To find this revision at a later date, you can navigate to it via Revisions > Revision Queue, it will have the status of 'Submitted'.

----

-Q: How do I delete a draft page?
+### How do I delete a draft page?

 If you have created a draft page, and no longer need it, you can delete it by following these steps:

-- From the Sidebar, click Pages > All Pages.
+1. From the Sidebar, click Pages > All Pages.
-- Click the Drafts tab towards the top of the screen.
+1. Click the Drafts tab towards the top of the screen.
-- Hover the page you want to delete, and click the Bin/Trash link.
+1. Hover the page you want to delete, and click the Bin/Trash link.

----

-Q: How do I cancel a revision to a page?
+### How do I cancel a revision to a page?

 If you have created a revision to a page, and no longer need it, you can cancel it by following these steps:

-- From the Sidebar, click Revisions > Revision Queue.
+1. From the Sidebar, click Revisions > Revision Queue.
-- Hover the revision you want to cancel, and click the Delete link.
+1. Hover the revision you want to cancel, and click the Delete link.

----

-## Reporting an issue

-To report an issue or to raise a support query, please contact the Central Digital Product Team å